-Planning your itinerary is where the fun starts.
-We started off with a fair idea of the countries we wanted to visit based on our combined previous experiences.
-Coming from a background in travel, I also added a lot of must-haves to the list.
+Europe can be an intimidating place... it's so vast.
+With so many countries seemingly at you fingertips, you will need to prioritise where you go first.
+We started off with a fair idea of the countries we wanted to visit, based on our combined past experiences.
+Coming from a background in travel, I also added a lot of "must-visit countries" to the list.
 Our main goal was to spend as much of the summer along the coastline where we could swim and enjoy the sunshine.
 We decided on a rough loop starting in the Netherlands, heading across Germany, through the Balkans, down the boot of Italy and then all the way to Spain.
 Being mindful of our budget, we decided to avoid Scandinavia altogether as the tolls and cost of living there is so high.
-We marked dates in our calendar of where and when our friends would be travelling so that we could meet up with them along the way.
+We marked dates in our calendar of where and when our friends would be travelling, so that we could meet up with them along the way.

 The amount of time you have will dictate how far you can travel, how many countries you visit and for how long.
 Having quit our jobs, we are not short of time and plan to travel until our money runs out.
 We figure we can comfortably make it to the 6 month mark or even longer if we pick up some work along the way.
 If you are similarly planning a long trip, then you will need to be mindful of visa requirements.
 Daniel is travelling on a British passport and I have a German working holiday visa so that I can exceed the 3 month Shengen visa requirements.
 Plotting your route on Google Maps will help you to roughly plan out distances and driving times.
 Don't try to accomplish too much in too short a time.
 Driving is a tiring business and if you rush you won't have time to see anything.
 Always allow yourself extra days as a buffer.
 That will give you time to rest, to enjoy the moment, to visit places you stumble across and even have necessary repairs done.

 Be mindful of tolls and vignettes.